Top 5 Summer Activities and Tours to do in Slovakia.

 4. Dobšinská Ice Cave UNESCO – National Park Slovenský Raj

 What to say about Dobšinská Ice Cave UNESCO sight in Slovakia?
-It is a really unique place, the biggest ice cave under the ground in the Eastern Europe and the most important thing is that you see the ice in the middle of summer as the inner temperature fluctuates between -2 to -4C.
+It is a really unique place, the biggest ice cave under the ground in the Eastern Europe and the most important thing is that you see the ice in the middle of summer as the inner temperature fluctuates between -2

 The ice inside takes the forms of an iced floor, iced waterfalls, ice stalagmites and pillars.
 The volume of ice is 110 132 m3, the greatest thickness is 26.5 m.